elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ## Acknowledgments

-We thank the valuable feedback from Ulvi Talas, Heleri Inno (University of Tartu).
+We thank the valuable feedback from Ulvi Talas, Heleri Inno (University of Tartu) during the SARS-CoV-2 response.

 ## Support